pedger/craft-breaking-news/README.md

         composer require pedger/craft-breaking-news

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for craft-breaking-news.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Breaking News.

-## craft-breaking-news Overview
+## Craft Breaking News Overview

 -Insert text here-

-## Configuring craft-breaking-news
+## Configuring Craft Breaking News

 -Insert text here-

-## Using craft-breaking-news
+## Using Craft Breaking News

 -Insert text here-

-## craft-breaking-news Roadmap
+## Craft Breaking News Roadmap

 Some things to do, and ideas for potential features: